Royals vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 92 hits with 21 doubles, two triples, two home runs and 38 walks.
+- Steven Kwan has put up 92 hits with 21 doubles, two triples, two home runs and 38 walks.
 He has driven in 26 runs with 13 stolen bases.

 Kwan Recent Games